wp-plugins/online-skateboard-store-instant-affiliate/readme.txt

 With this plugin, we do all of that for you.

-When you activate the plugin, it creates your affiliate account with onlineskateboardstore.com using your email address and site name from your Wordpress settings.
+When you activate the plugin, it creates your affiliate account with onlineskateboardstore.com using your email address and site name from your Wordpress settings and sends you an email with your affiliate account info so you can login at http://www.onlineskateboardstore.com and see your affiliate sales reports.

 When your site displays a blog post, we automagically replace any of our industry buzz words with links that include your affiliate id so that when a visitor to your blog clicks on a link and is taken to our site to complete a purchase, you get paid!

 All you have to do is blog about topics related to our site.
 We take care of the rest.